Branden Jacobs-Jenkins: Career

 His work has been seen at The Public Theater, Signature Theater, PS122, Soho Rep, Yale Repertory Theatre, Actors Theater of Louisville, The Matrix Theatre in Los Angeles, Mixed Blood Theatre in Minneapolis, the Wilma Theater (Philadelphia), CompanyOne and SpeakEasy Stage in Boston, Theater Bielefeld in Bielefeld, Germany, the National Theatre in London, and the HighTide Festival in the UK.

 Jacobs-Jenkins currently serves on the board of Soho Rep in New York City.

-He joined the faculty of the University of Texas at Austin MFA playwriting program, in the 2019 semester.
-He is joined by Annie Baker, with whom he served as co-artistic directors for the MFA playwriting program at Hunter College of the City University of New York.
+In 2019, he joined the faculty of the University of Texas at Austin MFA playwriting program.
+At Texas, he worked with Annie Baker, who served as co-artistic directors for the MFA playwriting program at Hunter College of the City University of New York.

+In 2021, he joined the Yale Faculty of Arts and Sciences as a professor in the practice of Theater and Performance Studies.

+In 2023, his play The Comeuppance, a story about a group of thirtysomethings who reunite at a cursed high-school reunion, opened Off-Broadway.

+His play Purpose transferred to Broadway's Helen Hayes Theater beginning in February of 2025 after a critically acclaimed run at Chicago's Steppenwolf Theatre.

+Gloria

-GloriaGloria was produced Off-Broadway at the Vineyard Theatre from June 15, 2015 to July 18, 2015 and was directed by Evan Cabnet.
+Gloria was produced Off-Broadway at the Vineyard Theatre from June 15, 2015 to July 18, 2015 and was directed by Evan Cabnet.
 The play received a workshop at the Vineyard Theatre in January 2013.
 The play concerns an "ambitious group of editorial assistants at a notorious Manhattan magazine."
 Gloria was nominated for the 2016 Lucille Lortel Award, Outstanding Play.
 Gloria was a finalist for the 2016 Pulitzer Prize for Drama.
 The Pulitzer committee wrote: "A play of wit and irony that deftly transports the audience from satire to thriller and back again."
 Gloria received two nominations for the Outer Critics Circle Award: Outstanding New Off-Broadway Play; and Outstanding Director of a Play.
 The play was nominated for the 2016 Drama League Award for Outstanding Production of a Broadway or Off-Broadway Play.

 A production was staged at London's Hampstead Theatre in June and July 2017.

 A production was staged at San Francisco's American Conservatory Theater opening in February 2020 and closed early due to the COVID-19 pandemic.
 A livestream of the show was made available for a limited time.